Austrian count cleared of arms deal money laundering

 But prosecutors had been unable to prove charges of money laundering and perjury that carried penalties of up to five years in jail, he said.

-BAE Systems (BAES.L), Europe's biggest defence company, was fined $450 million by the United States and Britain in 2010, following corruption investigations at home and abroad into arms deals in Saudi Arabia, Tanzania, Sweden, the Czech Republic and Hungary.
+BAE Systems, Europe's biggest defence company, was fined $450 million by the United States and Britain in 2010, following corruption investigations at home and abroad into arms deals in Saudi Arabia, Tanzania, Sweden, the Czech Republic and Hungary.

 It was not a defendant in the Vienna trial and said it was not asked by Austrian authorities to take part in any inquiry.